aborrero/ral-arturo.org/_posts/2017-02-14-about-process-limits.md

 But yes, more problems.
 The prlimit tool is not included in the Debian Wheezy release.

-A simple call a single system call was not going to stop me now, so I searched more the web until I found this useful manpage: [getrlimit(2)][man].
+A simple call to a single system call was not going to stop me now, so I searched more the web until I found this useful manpage: [getrlimit(2)][man].

 There is a sample C code included in the manpage, in which we only need to replace RLIMIT_CPU with RLIMIT_NOFILE: